-MGMT 4451 Legal and Ethical Environment of Business (3) Spring include legal organization, employment, discrimination, contracts, workplace, safety, product liability and antitrust issues.
+MGMT 4451 Legal and Ethical Environment of Business (3) Spring

+This course addresses the legal and ethical implications of business decisions.
+Topics may include legal organization, employment, discrimination, contracts, workplace, safety, product liability and antitrust issues.
 Cost-benefit analysis will be used as a tool to evaluate business decisions in light of existing legal rules and social responsibility.